SoftwareArchitectureForum/SoftwareArchitectureForum-hugo/content/index.md

 Butte events and need financial assistance,
 <a href="https://softwarearchitectureforum.github.io/contact/">make a
 request</a>.</span>

+- *The WTF took me to places I never imagined I would go; intellectually, emotionally, career-wise, and geographically.
+The power of this tiny thing is immeasurable.* -- Andrew Harmel-Law, Tech Principal at ThoughtWorks

 - *I'm still stunned by how impactful WTF is ... each year I walk away with a sense of knowing what I need to focus on that will help make an impact on my team and our projects.* -- Matt Brandt